akeneo/pim-api-docs/content/apps/create-the-ux-of-your-app.md

 * Is it easy for the user to understand the first actions they have to do?
 A common pitfall is to show a first time user an empty page with no [call to actions](create-the-ux-of-your-app.html#call-to-action).
 :::

-Here are the different ways to onboard a user:
+Here are a couple of different ways to onboard a user:

 ### The Wizard flow